BenTimor/BenTimor/README.md

  `console.log("Hey, Whassup?");`

 - Obviously, For backend I use NodeJS.
-For frontend I usually use React this days.
-But Svelte is fucking better and I wish I could use it more (But sadly, My manager doesn't feel the same).
+For frontend I usually use React those days although Svelte is also really nice.

 `<Message> Hey! :) </Message>`